 Make sure your profile description makes it clear who you are, what you do and why people should follow you.
 Add your business location just as you would on other social media sites.
 Verify your business by uploading an HTML file to the root directory of your website.

 Add a profile image.
 It makes most sense to use the same one as on other social networks for brand recognition.
 Don’t forget to save.

-If you really want to dig into the settings, click the “your settings” link at the base of the box to get access to everything.
+If you really want to dig deeper into the settings, click the “your settings” link at the base of the box to get access to everything.
 We’ll look at some of those other settings as we go through the guide.

 Before you start saving content or developing your Pinterest strategy for bloggers, it’s helpful to understand some of the basics.
 There’s not a whole lot to keep track of:

 - To pin is to save an image on Pinterest; once saved, it becomes a pin.
 You can also like items without pinning them to a board.

 - The place where you save items is called a board (well, really a pinboard).
 This usually holds a collection of pins around the same theme.

 - To repin is to pin something you have found on Pinterest to one of your own boards.